Bifidelity Parameter Estimation Using Conditional Diffusion Models: bifidelity parameter estimation using conditional diffusion models

-\item {Based on samples $\{\theta^{(k)}\}_{k=1}^K$ (where $K$ is typically taken to be quite high for for the KDE approximation and can be generated cheaply using $G^{\rm low}$), take a refined data set of size $N_{\rm refine} < K$ and solve the differential equation in Eq.~\eqref{eq:system} with a high-fidelity solver to obtain the corresponding observation values $\{y^{(n)}\}_{n=1}^{N_{\rm refine}}$.
-Note that $y^{(n)}$ will be close to the fixed observation $y$ but not exactly equal to it due to the inaccuracy of the low-fidelity model.}
+\item Based on samples $\{\theta^{(k)}\}_{k=1}^K$ (where $K$ is typically taken to be quite high for for the KDE approximation and can be generated cheaply using $G^{\rm low}$), take a refined data set of size $N_{\rm refine} < K$ and solve the differential equation in Eq.~\eqref{eq:system} with a high-fidelity solver to obtain the new refined prior data set:

+Note that $y^{(n)}$ will be close to the fixed observation $y$ but not exactly equal to it due to the inaccuracy of the low-fidelity model. {See Section~\ref{sec:Nrefine_comment} for practical guidance on selecting $N_{\rm refine}$.}